Authentic Lessons for 21st Century Learning

 Use this Activity resource to help plan and execute a Career Cafe event at your school.
 See the attached Facilitator Guide for more details including a checklist and communication templates.

-Within this initial Planning Phase you are essentially 1) collecting student interest data to determine who you should invite as a guest speaker; 2) contacting potential guest speakers; and 3) setting up your event.
+Within this initial Planning Phase, you are essentially 1) collecting student interest data to determine whom you should invite as a guest speaker; 2) contacting potential guest speakers; and 3) setting up your event.

 Send the attached Guest Speaker Guide along with the attached Guest Speaker Template Slides and Guest Speaker Bio Template materials once they have agreed to talk at your event.